Doctor of Nursing Practice (DNP) Admission Requirements

 - An official letter from the Master's program director, and

 - An official letter from the mentor who supervised the required practice experience hours.

 - Students who have not completed a master's curriculum inclusive of 500 academically supervised practice experience hours may apply to Chatham as a Non-Degree Seeking student to pursue these hours.
-Chatham offers NUR697 Nursing Clinical Practicum, a 3 credit course which includes 250 supervised practice experience hours.
-Students may register for this course twice if needed, however the course may not be taken twice within the same semester.
-Students may begin the process of applying for formal DNP admission while enrolled in their final semester of NUR697.
+Chatham offers the course NUR697 Nursing Practice Experience.
+This course is designed for those planning admission to Chatham University’s DNP program and lack the required practice experience hours.
+There is a one credit, 90-hour, two credit, 170-hour, and three credit, 250 version of the course is available.
+Students may not take the course twice within the same semester.
+Students may begin the process of applying for formal DNP admission while enrolled in NUR697.
 It is important to note that Non-Degree completion of NUR697 does not guarantee or imply automatic admission to the Chatham DNP program.
 If you have additional questions about registration in this course, please contact the Admission Office at (412) 365-1498.